 Reactive and Not Proactive

 Being proactive about your IT needs means systems do not have to break or be compromised before they are fixed.
-The result for your business is less downtime, fewer losses, and lower IT costs.
+The result for your office is less downtime, fewer losses, and lower IT costs.

 Weak Passwords